Netflix Movie About Manhattan Couple Moving To Hudson Valley Debuts

 A hot new movie filmed in New York's Hudson Valley is making its debut on Netflix.

-Brundage said she got the idea for the book while living in Monroe County, in Brighton, where she learned of the 1982 death of Cathleen Krauseneck, a resident of the town who was found in bed with an ax lodged in her head.
-Her 3-year-old daughter was found in the house with the corpse.
+Brundage said she got the idea for the book while living in Monroe County, New York, in the Town of Brighton, where she learned of the 1982 death of Cathleen Krauseneck, a resident there who was found in bed with an ax lodged in her head.
+Her 3-year-old daughter was also found in the house with the corpse.

 The movie, which veers from the book a bit by having a couple die from carbon monoxide in the home, tells the story of a Manhattan couple who move to the Hudson Valley and find their marriage has a darkness that is almost as sinister as their new home's horrific history.